CaleyD/minQ.js/README.md

 ## querySelectorAll in IE7

 This library depends on Dustin Diaz's great qwery library for IE7 DOM query support.
-It only gets downloaded for IE7 users
+It only gets downloaded for IE7 users via conditional comments.

 ## The API

-Minion object construction.
+minQ object construction.
 Chaining

 .addClass(className : string)